trothr/znetboot/Glossary.md

 * FOSS: Free and Open Source Software

-* FLOSS: Free/Libre Open Source Software, a variant of FOSS with essentially the same meaning.
+* FLOSS: Free/Libre Open Source Software,
+a variant of "FOSS" with essentially the same meaning.

 * GPLv2: one of several licenses documented by the Free Software Foundation, providing generaly that if one transfers a binary form of